San Quintín Municipality

 San Quintín is a municipality in the Mexican state of Baja California.
 Its municipal seat is located in the city of San Quintín, Baja California.
 According to the 2020 census, it had a population of 117,568 inhabitants.
-The municipality has an area of 32,883.93 km^{2} (12,696.55 sq mi).
+The municipality has an area of 32883.93 km2, the most extensive in the country.
 There are a few National Parks and a World Heritage Site at Bahia de Los Angeles.

 History

 On 27 February 2020 San Quintin separated from the municipality of Ensenada, and became Baja California's sixth municipality.

 Administrative divisions

 The municipality is divided into 8 delegations: